 School Discipline Advocacy Service (SDAS)

 The School Discipline Advocacy Service (SDAS) is a coalition of law students from Temple University Beasley School of Law and the University of Pennsylvania Law School, working together to stem the school-to-prison pipeline by advocating on behalf of Philadelphia public school students and parents at school disciplinary hearings.
+For more information about SDAS, please email us.

 South Asian Law Students Association (SALSA)